 Investment always gets one of two reactions from people: motivation or fear.
 Those who are fearful are usually crippled by the fear of the unknown as they would rather splurge on the seafood platter they’ve been eyeing all week rather than invest in something they aren’t fully convinced would be a win.
 The motivated, however, are inspired by the opportunity every investment brings.
 Yes, it all depends on perception.
 If you are in the latter category, this article is for you.
 Read on.
 How to invest little money.

-There are several low cost investments you can begin to get you started on the road to financial freedom.
-From savings to mutual funds, these investment opportunities are open to everyone, especially those with a little budgets.
+There are several low-cost investments you can begin to get you started on the road to financial freedom.
+From savings to mutual funds, these investment opportunities are open to everyone, especially those with little budgets.
 Like most things in life, investment requires a dedicated plan and faithful consistency to achieve the desired results.
-By investing small amounts of money regularly, you will surely have a better financial health compared to the one who clubs every Friday.
+By investing small amounts of money regularly, you will surely have better financial health compared to the one who clubs every Friday.

 What is an investment plan?

 An investment plan is a detailed investment process put in place to accomplish your financial goals.
 It maps out a clear path that takes you from where you are to where you want to be financially, using an investment vehicle.